-The student will choose 2 articles to review from the list provided.
-Each review will be approximately 3–5 double-spaced pages, excluding the title and reference pages (the reference page will only cite the article being reviewed).
-Each review will include a summary, an interaction with the article, and an application for how the information provided can be used in a setting appropriate for the human services counseling professional.
+The student will choose 2 articles to review from the list provided, with one review submitted in week one and the second review submitted in week five.
+Detailed instructions are provided in the assignment instructions folder.
 Each Journal Article Review must be completed in current APA format as described in the assignment instructions.
 Each Journal Article Review will be submitted via SafeAssign (a plagiarism detection tool) for grading.
+(CLO: C, D, E)

 Book Reviews (2)

 The student will complete 2 book reviews based on the textbooks for this course (Hawkins & Clinton and McMinn).
-Each review must be double-spaced, adhere to the page lengths provided for each of the required sections, and be completed in current APA format as specified in the assignment instructions.
+Each review must follow the detailed assignment instructions and be completed in current APA format as specified in the assignment instructions.
 Each book review will be submitted via SafeAssign (a plagiarism detection tool) for grading.
+CLO: A-F)

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes, contain 20–30 multiple-choice and true/false questions, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the assigned modules/weeks.
+Each quiz will be open-book/open-notes, contain 20–30 multiple-choice and true/false questions, and have a 1-hour time limit.
+CLO: A-F)